 When the 51 was being sold, Husqvarna described it like this:

-The 51 shares parts with the Husqvarna 50 and 55 Rancher and you can often you can use parts from these 3 machines interchangeably.
-This is helpful because there are fewer parts available for these old saws as the years go by.
+The 51 shares parts with the Husqvarna 50 and 55 Rancher, and you can often use parts from these three machines interchangeably.
+This is helpful because fewer parts are available for these old saws as the years go by.

 Husqvarna 51 Review